-The New Zealand Food Safety Authority (NZFSA) questions whether the use of corn line DAS-59122-7 may cause a change in herbicide application practices, which may lead to a change in residue levels.
-They suggest that the applicant be required to provide information on glufosinate ammonium residue levels to allow estimates of intake and a comparison with the ADI, to be included in the Draft Assessment Report.
+Following the Initial Assessment, the New Zealand Food Safety Authority (NZFSA) questioned whether the use of corn line DAS-59122-7 may cause a change in herbicide application practices, which may lead to a change in residue levels.
+They suggested that the applicant be required to provide information on glufosinate ammonium residue levels to allow estimates of intake and a comparison with the ADI, to be included in the Draft Assessment Report.